Your gift is 100% tax deductible

 For some cancers (especially childhood cancers like ALL and bone sarcomas), the more aggressive treatments used for children have been found to improve outcomes for teens as well, but for other cancers the results are not as clear.
 Again, this can depend on the patient’s age and the type of cancer.

 The main types of treatment for cancers in teens are the same as those used in other age groups.
 The choice of treatment depends mainly on the type and stage (extent) of the cancer.
-Sometimes more than one type of treatment is used.
+Often more than one type of treatment is used.

-Surgery is a common treatment, especially for early- stage cancers.
+Surgery is a common treatment, especially for early-stage cancers.
 The type of surgery depends on the type, size, and location of the cancer.

 Teens have some advantages when it comes to surgery in that they usually have fewer health problems than older adults, and there are fewer concerns about anesthesia than there are with younger children.
 (Anesthesia is the use of drugs or gases to put you into a deep sleep so you won't feel pain.)
 But teens’ bodies are often still growing, so in some cases they can be affected more by surgery than older adults.